tytydraco/yessleep/out/Tony_spoke_very_highly_of_himself.md

 He furrowed his brows at me.
 The grin didn’t change.
 "The lovely Eugenia?"

 I shrugged.
 "In a way.
 It’s like this."
-I clapped him on the shoulder.
+I stood up and clapped him on the shoulder.
 "I’m the trustee of this property now.
 And you’re no longer welcome."

 Tony stood and grinned for awhile.
 Then he turned on his heel and left without a word.
 I went inside and locked the door behind me.